 Every child is different in the way that they learn.
 Schools take account of this when they plan their work.
 A few pupils need special or different arrangements, sometimes just for a short time, sometimes for the whole of their school life.
 Pupils who need this extra help have special educational needs.
-Go to our Special educational needs in schools page for more information.
+Go to our Special Educational Needs and/or Disabilities (SEND) page for more information.

 Parents and carers have a legal responsibility to ensure that every child of compulsory school age receives an efficient full-time education suitable to his/her age, ability and aptitude and any special education needs he/she may have.
 For the majority of children, this means regular attendance at school.
 However, parents can choose to educate their child at home rather than at school.
 Go to our Educating your child at home page for more information.